wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 Wes likes to use VSCode multi-cursor to refactor the methods all at once.

-His shortcuts are to hold down Click + Cmd and then put the cursor infront of every function name so you can edit them all at once.
+His shortcuts are to hold down Click + Cmd and then put the cursor in front of every function name so you can edit them all at once.

 ![](@attachment/Clipboard_2020-05-06-05-42-38.png) 5:23